What Is a Venture Capitalist?

 A company may also solicit the participation of venture capitalists due to the need for additional business expertise.

-For example, in 1981 Bill Gates decided that Microsoft needed strategic thinking and sound advice from an experienced business person and he was able to convince venture capitalist Dave Marquardt to invest in Microsoft and join the board of directors, even though Microsoft was not in need of investment capital at the time.
+For example, in 1981 Bill Gates decided that Microsoft needed strategic thinking and sound advice from an experienced businessperson, and he was able to convince venture capitalist Dave Marquardt to invest in Microsoft and join the board of directors, even though Microsoft was not in need of investment capital at the time.

-How Venture Capitalist Firms Work
+How Venture Capital Firms Work

 VC firms range in size from small (capital pools of a few million dollars, typically investing in only a few new businesses each year) to huge (billions of dollars in assets and invested in hundreds of companies).

-Who Has Control of the Company When a VC Investor Is Involved?
+Who Has Control of the Company?

-In exchange for providing funding most VC firms obtain majority voting rights by having the majority of the shares (or a preferred class of shares that are senior to common shares), as well as special veto rights.
-And venture capitalist investments are often structured so that in the case of a share sale the VC investors have priority rights in terms of compensation.
+In exchange for providing funding, most VC firms obtain majority voting rights by having the majority of the shares (or a preferred class of shares that are senior to common shares), as well as special veto rights.
+And venture capitalist investments are often structured so that in the case of a share sale, the VC investors have priority rights in terms of compensation.

 Venture capitalists are generally not interested in small retail businesses; they're looking for businesses that they can ultimately take public and get big returns from.
-The vast majority of new business seed money still comes from the business owner themselves (see 8 Sources of Business Start Up Money) or from angel investors.
+The vast majority of new business seed money still comes from the business owners themselves (see 8 Sources of Business Start Up Money) or from angel investors.

 Famous Venture Capital–Backed Businesses